MooersLab/cctbxsnips-SublimeText3/README.md

 **Notes**

 - The scope for the snippets was set to `source.python`.
 As a result, the snippets will only appear when a Python file is being edited.
 - The testCCTBXpython*.* series of snippets are actually bash scripts.
-They have the source.python scope so that they can be discovered in Jupyter notebooks with an active CCTBX kernel.
+They have the source.python scope so that they can be discovered in Jupyter notebooks with an active python kernel like the kernel with the display name of "cctbx python3.9".

 2. **Optional** If you want to use these snippets from Sublime Text 3 to edit live cells in Jupyter or Colab notebooks, install [GhostText browser extension](https://ghosttext.fregante.com/) in your browser and the [GhostText package for SublimeText3](https://packagecontrol.io/packages/GhostText).
 The upside of using GhostText with Sublime Text 3 is that this was the text editor for which GhostText was originally developed.